-County of Los Angeles Department of Public Health: Protocols for K-12 Schools
+County of Los Angeles Department of Public Health: Guidelines for COVID-19 in TK-12 Schools and Guidance for Early Childhood Education Providers

 - Develop a plan for updating Individualized Education Programs (IEPs) and 504 Plans of students with special needs to ensure that education can continue without undue risk to the student. - This plan includes a method for proactive school contact with parents to assure that issues related to the student's education and safety are being addressed. - Modifications to IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning. - Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law.